Amsterdam is the 17th century capital of the Netherlands.

-Rembrandt is considered one of the greatest visual artists in the history of art, making Rembrandt House Museum a popular destination.
+Rembrandt is considered one of the greatest visual artists in the history of art, making Rembrandt House Museum a popular destination among tourists.

 Ice Bar Amsterdam

-XtraCold Ice Bar is maintained at -10°C (14°F), and visitors experience what it is like to be stranded on the North Pole and enjoy three complimentary drinks out of a glass made from ice.
+The attraction is maintained at -10°C (14°F), and visitors experience what it is like to be stranded on the North Pole and enjoy three complimentary drinks out of a glass made from ice.